UltraEngine/Documentation/CPP/Stream_GetPackage.md

 ## Returns

-If the stream was loaded from a package and it has not been deleted yet it will be returned, otherwise NULL will be returned.
+If the stream was loaded from a package that has not been deleted yet it will be returned, otherwise NULL will be returned.